RESEARCH STARTER

 Landmarks

 Tegucigalpa's historic center is home to a number of churches built during the seventeenth and eighteenth centuries.
-Among the most notable is the baroque-style cathedral of St. Michael Archangel, which features an elaborate façade of columns and pillars, and is dedicated to Tegucigalpa's patron saint.
-The Iglesia de Nuestra Señora de los Dolores, whose stained-glass shows in the influences of both African and indigenous cultures and the San Francisco church, which dates to around 1590 (making it the oldest structure in the city) are also of historical importance.
+Among the most notable is the baroque-style cathedral of St. Michael Archangel, which features an elaborate façade of columns and pillars and is dedicated to Tegucigalpa's patron saint.
+The Iglesia de Nuestra Señora de los Dolores, whose stained glass shows in the influences of both African and indigenous cultures, and the San Francisco church, which dates to around 1590 (making it the oldest structure in the city), are also of historical importance.

 Just outside the capital lies the Gothic-style Basilica of Our Lady of Suyapa, the patron saint of Honduras.
 Stories of miraculous occurrences attributed to the saint draw thousands of the faithful to the shrine from all over Honduras and beyond.

 In addition, Tegucigalpa's museums attract visitors and scholars from the world over.
-The rich and ancient histories of the various Honduran indigenous cultures are on display at the Villa Roy National Museum, which features collections of traditional costumes and crafts and archeological objects.
+The rich and ancient histories of the various Honduran indigenous cultures are on display at the Villa Roy National Museum, which features collections of traditional costumes and crafts and archaeological objects.

-The Museum of the Republic documents modern Honduran history beginning with country's 1821 achievement of independence from Spain and includes a display of bulletproof vintage limousines used by a succession of Honduran dictators.
+The Museum of the Republic documents modern Honduran history beginning with the country's 1821 achievement of independence from Spain and includes a display of bulletproof vintage limousines used by a succession of Honduran dictators.
 The Military History Museum displays personal possessions of past Honduran leaders as well as both antique and modern weaponry, while the Sala Bancatlan features artifacts that document Honduran history.
 The National Art Gallery displays the work of Honduran painters from the colonial era to the present day.
-The Museum of Natural History includes exhibits of native birds, mammals, and reptiles, and showcases the extraordinary biodiversity of Honduras.
+The Museum of Natural History includes exhibits of native birds, mammals, and reptiles and showcases the extraordinary biodiversity of Honduras.

 Tegucigalpa also has two famous monuments.
 The capital's central park contains a statue of the Central American statesman Francisco Morazán (1799–1842), a native son of Tegucigalpa and a Honduran national hero.
 The national park located on Tegucigalpa's northern side contains a massive hilltop statue known as Christ of the Picacho.
 Although the statue has been in place only since 1997, it has become one of the city's most distinctive landmarks.
 El Picacho Park also contains a traditional Asian garden, the gift of the Taiwanese government, and the Honduras National Zoo.